 Timezone and shift coverage

 - US Eastern Time shops.
-SA VA works 1pm to 9pm local = 7am to 3pm Eastern.
-Covers the morning booking rush, the midday crew-coordination window, and the early-afternoon reschedule traffic.
-Most owners hand off the last couple of hours to themselves or a lead.
+SA VA works 1pm to 9pm local = 7am to 3pm Eastern, covering the morning booking rush, the midday crew-coordination window, and the early-afternoon reschedule traffic.
+Most owners keep the last couple of hours for themselves or a lead.

 - US Central Time shops.
 SA VA works 2pm to 10pm local = 8am to 4pm Central.
 Same pattern, one hour shifted.